 Museum housing a fine collection of works by Achille Laugé and his contemporaries

-In 1880, the Petiet family donated their painting studio and some of their works to the town to create a museum and drawing school, which has since been greatly enriched by numerous acquisitions and government deposits.
-The museum has retained its Belle Époque charm, with boldly painted rooms, high overhead windows, and salon-style furniture.
-Marie Petiet (1854-1893), one of the few recognised female painters of the 19th century, stands out for the quality of her work.
+In 1880, the Petiet family donated their painting studio and some of their works to the town, to create a museum and drawing school.
+The museum has since been greatly enriched by numerous acquisitions and government deposits.
+The museum has retained its Belle Epoque charm, with boldly painted rooms, high overhead windows and salon-style furniture.
+Marie Petiet (1854-1893), one of the few recognized female painters of the 19th century, distinguished herself by the quality of her work.
+She trained in Henner's studio in Paris and regularly exhibited her work at the Salon.
 Originally a portraitist, her paintings often depict people close to her in their daily activities, such as her best-known canvas Les Blanchisseuses.
-The museum's collections focus on academic painting in the second half of the 19th century and on the post-impressionist movements of the 20th century, with a fine collection of works by Achille Laugé (pointillism) and his contemporaries, as well as some paintings by Marie Petiet's husband, the famous painter Étienne Dujardin-Beaumetz.
+The collections focus on academic painting in the second half of the 19th century and on the post-impressionist movements of the 20th century.
+The museum holds a fine collection of works by Achille Laugé (Pointillism) and his contemporaries, as well as some paintings by Marie Petiet's husband, the famous painter Étienne Dujardin-Beaumetz.
 Several currents are represented: academicism, pictorialism, impressionism, pointillism, orientalism...
-Temporary exhibitions, themed guided tours, lectures, recreational tours for children, and creative workshops are all on the programme at this not-to-be-missed museum.
+Temporary exhibitions, themed guided tours, lectures, recreational tours for children, creative workshops and concerts are all on the program at this not-to-be-missed museum.
+The museum is open to groups all year round, upon reservation.

 Did you know?
 This review was written by our professional authors.